laco57/AI-Robotic-arm/README.md

       * make sure you have the correct AI model in the code
       * If you have trouble recieving data through serial try changing the baudrate
       * if you are using anythign else then esp32 tweak the code(for example remove the library esp32servo from the code or change the baudrate as i said earlier)
+      * also check if you have the correct port very important (you can check what port your using by going to the arduino ide and finding your microcontroller)
       * if the arm is wobbling try playing around with the part lenghts/servo models.

 Thats it thank you for reading i hope you like the project and if you have any issues feel free to reach out!!
 I am more than happy to help!.